yijunyu/trusted-programming.github.io/2021-02-07/blog.md

-Because trustworthy programming typically involves migrating programming languages, we have adopted [`tokei`](https://github.com/XAMPPRocky/tokei) as our code complexity metric tool, which can recognise as many as 200 languages.
-For example, the following statistics show how many lines of code various programming languages have been developed in Google's Fucshia project:
+Because trustworthy programming typically involves migrating programming languages, we have adopted [`tokei`](https://github.com/XAMPPRocky/tokei) as our code complexity metrics tool, which can recognize as many as 200 languages.
+For For example, the following statistics show how many lines of code various programming languages have been developed in Google's Fucshia project:

 ![](img/RustConChina2020-yu-v49.png)\